Louis-MG/RecursiveBinaryDivisor/README.md

 # Summary

-The Recursive Binary Divisor recursively splits clusters in two until it cannot annymore.
+The Recursive Binary Divisor clusters sequences using a density-based algorithm.
 For this, the script uses the mnhn-tree-tools (Haschka T. 2021) in a specific way.
-It first operates the count of kmers, the applies a pca on these counts.
-The projection is used as a support for dbscan.
-The epsilon parameter of dbscan is decreased until a binary division occures.
-Then it adds the resulting clusters to a list.
-The tool visits and expands the list at the same time.
+It first operates the count of kmers, then applies a pca on these counts.
+The projection is used as a support for dbscan: distance between each point is calculated; if enough points are within distance epsilon of each-others, the density threshold is reached and a cluster is found.
+The density parameter epsilon is reduced until exactly 2 clusters are found.
+The sequences forming each cluster are separated, the others are left out.
+The steps count/pca/projection/density-based-clustering are repeated on each precendently found clusters.
+The final result is a tree.
+Its leefs are the clusters that are visualised.

 # Installation

 * Dependencies:

-Make sure you have a GCC compiler version >= 4.9.2
+Make sure you have a GCC compiler version >= 4.9.2, pip and the R language.

 For MNHN-Tree-Tools: